IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - Clear logic for determining when to mark a version as "latest"
    - Scheduled runs automatically mark the latest version as "latest"
    - Manual runs can optionally mark a specific version as "latest"
    - Prevents accidental overwriting of the "latest" tag

+9. **AWT Dependency Handling**
+   - AWT method calls are replaced with clear exception messages
+   - Users are informed that certain operations are unsupported in the AWT-stripped build
+   - Non-AWT operations continue to work normally
+   - Docker image labels clearly indicate that the binaries are AWT-stripped